 Many of us were touched and saddened by the situation in Ukraine on 24 February 2022.
 The news and pictures we've all seen across our TVs and social media are difficult to process, and these are situations that no one expected to be seeing.

-To show our unity and support in February, we lit up the Town Hall and fountains in yellow and blue to represent the colours of the Ukrainian flag.
+To show our unity and support in February, we lit up the town hall and fountains in yellow and blue.
+This represented the colours of the Ukrainian flag.
 We've also been flying the Ukrainian flag on top of the town hall.

-11 August 2022 - Currently in Barnsley, 67 generous people have put their homes forward and have been matched with people from Ukraine who are escaping the current war in their country.
+13 February 2023 - Currently in Barnsley, 72 generous people have put their homes forward.
+They've then been matched with people from Ukraine who are escaping the current war in their country.

 Government support schemes